Bio-Prime/documentation/docs/SpecificationsOfBioPrime.md

 #### Administrator

 The Administrator will have access to primer data (view only) and history view.
 They will be able to import and also export data, to add or remove primers, modify primer data, volume and state (formulation) and order new primers / reorder primers.
-They will see the users overview and be able to add or remove users, modify  access level of users and to modify their roles.
+They will see the users overview and be able to add or remove users, modify  access level of users and modify their roles.

+### System Functionality

+We divided the system functionality into specific sections:

+- home page
+- access to primer data library
+- search and sorting primer data
+- ordering new primers
+- adding new primers
+- manipulating primer data
+- analysis

 | Urban | Urban |
 |-------|-------|